MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 jupytext --from py --to ipynb scripts/ex-gwf-twri.py -o notebooks/ex-gwf-twri.ipynb --execute
 ```

+Unlike with `pytest`, simulations run when the example script is invoked with `jupytext`.

 ## Contributing examples

-Adding a new example requires adding a new example script in the `scripts/` folder and adding a new LaTeX problem description in the `doc/sections/` folder.
+Adding a new example requires:

+* adding a new example script in the `scripts/` folder
+* adding a new LaTeX problem description in the `doc/sections/` folder.

 Then open a pull request from your fork of the repository.

 ## Releasing the examples